kshurik/rekkobook/docs/chapter1/content_filter.md

 movies_metadata.dtypes
 ```

-To get accurate results we need to preprocess text a bit.
+To get accurate results we need to preprocess the text a bit.
 The pipeline will be as follows:
 - Filter only necessary columns from movies_metadada : id, original_title, overview;
-- Define `model_index` for model to match back with `id` column;
+- Define `model_index` for the model to match back with `id` column;
-- Text cleaning: removing stopwords & punctuation, lemmatization for further tokenization and tagged document creatin required for gensim.Doc2Vec
+- Text cleaning: removing stopwords & punctuation, lemmatization for further tokenization, and tagged document creation required for gensim.Doc2Vec

 ```{code-cell} ipython3
 # filter cols